 Hotels we quote for in this program:

-(Indicated hotels are merely references and only to be confirmed at the time of booking).
-You can request different hotels if you want cheaper or better
+(Indicated hotels are merely references and only to be confirmed at the time of booking.
+You can request different hotels if you prefer, though it will change rates)

 Torres del Paine: Lago Grey